Ak-pawar3125/Spotify_Clone/README.md

 Overview<br>

 This project is a clone of Spotify's homepage, designed to replicate its UI and provide a similar user experience.
-The project aims to practice front- end development skills using modern web technologies.
+The project aims to practice front-end development skills using modern web technologies.
 <br>

 # Features